VedantKV007/oracleMK1/README.md

 # 🧬 OracleMK1: The LLM Simulation Engine for Hospitals

-**An MCP-powered Clinical Decision Support system that enables Hospital AI Copilots to run deterministic biological simulations on high-cost therapies.**
+**An MCP-powered Clinical Decision Support system that enables Hospital AI Copilots to run deterministic compatible biological simulations on high-cost Drugs.**

 Built for the **Prompt Opinion / Darena Health "Agents Assemble" Hackathon** *(Track 1: Build a Superpower)*.